Right now, with coronavirus on the loose, our Sundays have changed a bit in practice, but the principles are just the same.

 Our services usually follow a theme for a few weeks at a time.
 More information can be found about our current Sunday morning series by clicking here.

-We celebrate the Lord’s Supper on the first Sunday of each month.
+We celebrate the Lord’s Supper on the last Sunday of each month.
 Sometimes we will share bread and wine every week for a little while or sometimes during a fellowship meal (like it was originally).
 Whatever we do, we like to make the most of this meal together that proclaims the Lord’s death until He comes!
 We would love for you to come and to be part of our family gathering, and you will also be made comfortable to just observe and take in what might be a new experience for you.

 Services start at 10:30 a.m. and usually last about an hour and a quarter (longer when we have communion).
 You can rush off afterwards if you need to, or hang around and enjoy spending time with friends new and old.